 So when I eliminated all processed foods from my diet, my fat adapted running reached a new level.

-Please note: eliminating all processed foods is not required in fat adapted running…but it speeds up the process.
+Please note: eliminating all processed foods is not required in fat adapted running…but it certainty accelerated the process for me.
 And you feel great!

 That’s because sugars hide in processed foods and you may not even know it.
 It disguises itself.
 It may call itself “high-fructose corn syrup” or “dextrose” or “sucralose.”
 It’s in your salad dressings, beverages, yogurts, and even in popcorn.

 By eliminating grains and processed foods, I was able to reduce my sugar intake significantly.
 This helped my body find a new way to fuel itself…and that’s where FAT came in.